 The age of the child

 Some people have no problem having sex with their infants in the room or on the bed.
-Whereas initially we thought we’d never be able to, we did at times, and Ameli always slept through.
+Whereas initially we thought we’d never be able to, we did at times, and Ameli always slept through, as sex is an important part of life, and people even use a big tits hookup site to find women and many of my friends use it.

 When children are a little older, you can put them to bed in their own rooms in the evening, then even if they crawl in with you later, you’ve had a bit of quality time.

-Rebecca Woolf wrote a rather giggle-worthy tutorial for sex whilst co-sleeping, in the end she says you could always ignore the tutorial and just have sex on the couch, which is a pretty good second option!
+Rebecca Woolf wrote a rather giggle-worthy tutorial for sex whilst co-sleeping, in the end she says you could always ignore the tutorial and just have sex with an milfs in San Antonio on the couch, which is a pretty good second option!

 Remember, co-sleeping is not a new or modern phenomena.
 It has been done for most of the history of man-kind, and we’ve not died out from lack of opportunity yet.